Stargator/dotfile/README.md

 Some commands can be combined.
 For example, you may want to edit and then update a certain file in a single command:

     dotfile -e FILE -u

+    # Equivalent of...
+    dotfile -e FILE -u FILE

+... or edit the local configuration file and then run a full update.

+    dotfile -l -u

 Filenames specified above (`FILE`) need not be exact, as `dotfile` will take any matching dotfile/s defined in `groups.conf`.
 Where multiple matches are found, `dotfile` will present a list of choices.